pgeu/pgeu-system/docs/confreg/integrations.md

 Linkedin access tokens expire after 2 months, but will be automatically refreshed.
 However, refresh tokens also expire after 12 months, and at that point a manual re-authentication must be done.

+### Bluesky

+The Bluesky integration has one Messaging Provider mapping to one Bluesky account, thereby giving a conference series it's own Bluesky account, but having conferences in it share (by default).

+To use the Bluesky integration, create an *App password* (found under *Privacy and security*.
+The username is the email address of the Bluesky account.

+On the Messaging Configuration for Bluesky providers there is no configuration to be done other than checkboxes for which services to enable.